chainflip-io/chainflip-eth-contracts/docs/Vault.md

 ## `transferBatch(struct IShared.SigData sigData, struct IShared.TransferParams[] transferParamsArray)` (external)

- Transfers native or tokens from this vault to recipients.
+ Transfers native tokens or ERC20 tokens from this vault to recipients.

 - `sigData`:    Struct containing the signature data over the message to verify, signed by the aggregate key.